 The below method avoids the use of dangerous chemical solvents.

 - Finely chop or powder the leaves.
-(Ideally, freeze-dry them or freeze and unfreeze several times.)
+(Ideally, freeze-dry them or freeze and unfreeze them several times.)

 - Place the result in a blender with water and mince into a mush.